g5becks/electron-controllers/README.md

 ## CrudChannel

-CrudChannel is a class which handles routing for an IpcController instance by creating a set of routes (channels) that map to controller methods, it can also be used inside ipcRenderer for sending requests.
+The CrudChannel class handles routing for a [IpcController](#ipccontroller) instances by creating a set of routes (channels) that map to controller methods, it can also be used inside ipcRenderer for sending requests.
 Each instance of a CrudChannel contains 5 different channels that can be accessed using methods on the crud channel instance.
-To create an instance of CrudChannel, either use the `static create(basePath?: RequestChannel): CrudChannel` method on the CrudChannel class or the exported crudChannel function which has the same signature.
-If provided, the optional basePath parameter will be used as the root part of the request channels created by the CrudChannel instance, which can be useful for logging amongst other things.
+To create an instance of CrudChannel, either use the `static create(basePath?: RequestChannel): CrudChannel` method on the CrudChannel class or the exported `crudChannel` function which has the same signature.
+If provided, the optional `basePath?: RequestChannel` parameter will be used as the root part of the request channels created by the CrudChannel instance, which can be useful for logging amongst other things, if not provided it will be created for using a short random string.

 **Example usage.**
 ```